drexlerd/Loki/README.md

 ## Running the Tests

-The testing framework depends on [GoogleTest](https://github.com/google/googletest) and requires the `-DENABLE_TESTING=ON` flag to be passed to the cmake configure step.
+The testing framework depends on [GoogleTest](https://github.com/google/googletest) and requires the additional install prefix `dependencies/build/benchmark/benchmark-prefix/src/benchmark` to be added to `CMAKE_PREFIX_PATH` and the `-DENABLE_TESTING=ON` flag to be passed to the cmake configure step.

 ## Performance Benchmarks

-The benchmark framework depends on [GoogleBenchmark](https://github.com/google/benchmark) and requires the `-DENABLE_BENCHMARKING=ON` flag to be passed to the cmake configure step.
+The benchmark framework depends on [GoogleBenchmark](https://github.com/google/benchmark) and requires the additional install prefix `dependencies/build/googletest/googletest-prefix/src/googletest` to be added to `CMAKE_PREFIX_PATH` and the `-DENABLE_BENCHMARKING=ON` flag to be passed to the cmake configure step.
 The results can be viewed [here](https://drexlerd.github.io/Loki/dev/bench/).

 ## Acknowledgements